Alluxio/alluxio/docs/en/compute/Spark-On-Kubernetes.md

 The output and time taken can be seen in the logs for Spark driver pod.
 Refer to Spark [documentation](https://spark.apache.org/docs/latest/running-on-kubernetes.html) for further instructions.

-Create the service account (if required)
+#### Create the service account (optional)

+You can create one service account for running the spark job with the required access as below
+if you do not have one to use.

 ```console
 $ kubectl create serviceaccount spark